Interfaces and Quantum Algebras, I: Stable Envelopes: Preliminaries

-Then the Higgs branch is $\cM_H = \{\mu_\R=0,\ \mu_\C=0\}/G$.
-At $\zeta_\R=\zeta_\C=0$, it is singular; the real FI parameter $\zeta_\R$ resolves, and $\zeta_\C$ deforms this singularity.
-Recall that in our applications, we will keep $\zeta_\C=0$.
-As always, the real moment map can be traded for a stability condition and quotient by a complexified gauge group.
+Thus, the Higgs branch is $\cM_H = \{\mu_\R=0,\ \mu_\C=0\}/G$.
+At $\zeta_\R=\zeta_\C=0$, it is singular; the real FI parameter $\zeta_\R$ resolves, the complex FI parameter $\zeta_\C$ deforms this singularity (this is of course relative to a specific complex structure of $\cM_H$).
+Solving the real moment map equation and dividing by $G$ can be traded for quotient by a complexified gauge group $G_{\C}$ of the stable locus in the space of fields.
+On the smooth locus $\cM_H$ is also the K\"ahler quotient of the critical set of the superpotential $W$:

+where $\Phi$ is the complex adjoint scalar which belongs to the vector multiplet in the $\cN = 4$ formalism.
+The description \eqref{eq:n2form} is natural in the $\cN=2$ language (theory with four supercharges).

+In what follows we will keep $\zeta_\C=0$.
 The above description of the Higgs branch also applies to 2d $\cN=(4,4)$ and 1d $\cN=8$ theories (and to higher-dimensional theories with eight supercharges, but we do not consider them here).
 However, the physical meaning of the ``space of vacua'' is quite different in 2d and 1d.
-While in three and higher dimensions, it makes sense to consider a theory ``in a vacuum'' characterized by a point in the moduli space (meaning the vevs of fields are fixed at infinity), in 2d and 1d it is not so.
-Instead, the ``moduli space of vacua'' only makes sense as a target space for an effective low energy nonlinear sigma model (NLSM), and the true vacua correspond to certain wave functions spread over this space.
+In three and higher dimensions, fixing the vevs of fields at infinity forces the theory to sit in a specific vacuum corresponding to a point of the moduli space.
+In one and two dimensions it is not so.
+Instead, the ``moduli space of vacua'' only makes sense as a target space for an effective low energy nonlinear sigma model (NLSM).
+The wave functions of the true vacua spread over this space.

 If we study a 3d theory on $\bE_\tau\times \R$ (or 2d theory on $S^1\times \R$), we can think of $\R$ as time, and the theory is one-dimensional macroscopically.
 Then the vacua behave as in 1d: instead of fixing a vev, we talk about the space of ground states.
 If at low energies the theory is described by an NLSM into some space $X$, then the space of vacua is an analog of harmonic forms on $X$ (in a proper sense that will be discussed later).